 - Quantification of surface preparation to ensure consistency and repeatability

 A top aircraft manufacturer specializing in major defense applications needed to verify clean surfaces during their assembly process.
 Their surface preparation process included three steps: solvent wipe, hand abrasion, and then an additional, different solvent wipe.
-After these steps, an engineer measured the composite panel surface using a contact angle measurement - a simple, rapid and quantitative test of surface energy.
-The results were embarrassingly high, at 70°.
-In a typical preparation process situation, the higher the contact angle, the less reactive, or more "dirty" the surface is.
-The lower the contact angle, the more reactive, or "clean" the surface is.
+After these steps, an engineer measured the composite panel surface using a contact angle measurement - a simple, rapid, and quantitative test of surface energy.
+The results indicated a very high contact angle at 70°.
+In a typical preparation process situation, the higher the contact angle, the less reactive or more "dirty" the surface is.
+The lower the contact angle, the more reactive or "clean" the surface is.
 These measurements indicate surface preparedness prior to bonding.

 Needless to say, this measurement tilted a few heads.
 Their surface showed a more contaminated surface after the specified preparation process than before.

 By breaking down the process and conducting further analysis with additional contact angle measurements, the reason behind this occurrence began to become clear.
 It was only through meticulous examination that the answer to this mystery was revealed.